scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 Valint supports integration with the awesome `cosign` CLI tool and other parts of the `sigstore` verification process.

 <details>
-  <summary> Verifying using cosign </summary>
+  <summary> Verifying using cosign (Keyless) </summary>

-One can use `valint` to generate the `slsa` attestation and attach it to OCI registry, you can then use `cosign` to verify the attestation.
+One can use `valint` to generate the `slsa` attestation and attach it to OCI registry, you can then use `cosign` Keyless flow to verify the attestation.

 > Attestations are pushed to OCI by Valint for cosign to consume.